- The ERR_CERT_SYMANTEC_LEGACY error in Chrome is related to old Symantec certificates that Chrome no longer supports.

 1. Open the page in another browser

-It is most likely that the page error arises due to antiquated Symantec certificates that Chrome (and Firefox) no longer supports.
+As mentioned, if the page error arises due to antiquated Symantec certificates that Chrome (and Firefox) no longer supports, there isn’t that much you can do to solve the issue.

-However, the same page will probably still open fine in Opera so, try opening the webpage in this browser.
+However, the same page will probably still work just fine in Opera so, try opening the webpage in this browser.

 The way you can manage the opened tabs is pretty amazing as well.
 The workspace features, Search in tabs, and integrated Facebook and Instagram messenger allows you to optimize your work and keep everything only one click away.